BlushyTears/picolo/README.md

 # Picolo
 A very simple Image-reading crate for plotting data and transposing image contents into a detailed data structure with the precision decided by the user.
 Very, very alpha-stage right now.

-Precision explanation: Say you only wanted to count every 10 pixels to increase performance, and your AI model doesn't care about individual pixels.
-Changing the pixel from 1 to 10 will do that, and allow you to compute more data for your buck.

 Plot: https://imgur.com/a/drPB8e0

 # Basic plot